Richard Castelli: From 2005: Curatorship and artistic direction

 In 2010 and 2011, he curated the two exhibitions Madde-Isik 1 and Madde-Isik 2 in Istanbul (Borusan Foundation).

 In Russia, Richard Castelli is the first and to date the sole foreign artistic director of Nikola-Lenivets Archstoyanie Architecture Festival, located 200 km away from Moscow.
 For this 9th exhibition held in 2014, he focused on the notion of temporality in architecture.

-Alongside his activities as producer and curator, he has participated in the publication of a number of books and exhibition catalogues.